billhennessy/blog-chunky/content/post/2020/hairdressers-vs-rioters.md

 ### America is a Powder Keg

-On top of this rage, the right now sees that our "leaders" respond only to threats of violence.
+On top of this rage, the right now sees that our "leaders" respond to threats of violence.
 Worse, our "leaders" fold in the face of actual violence.
 There's no other lesson to be drawn from recent events.
-Rioting goes unchecked but gym owners are sued out of existence.
+Rioting goes unchecked, but gym owners are sued out of existence.

 Conservatives and business owners have seen our God-given and Constitutionally guaranteed rights to liberty, property, free exercise of religion, speech, assembly, and redress of grievances casually eliminated by government "leaders."
 We want those rights restored.

-**We know from history it took to earn those rights—woe to the "leader" who triggers a repeat of that history.**
+**We know from history what it took to earn those rights—woe to the "leader" who triggers a repeat of that history.**

 Again, this is not a threat but a plea for common sense.
 People are taking notes of what "leaders" respond to and what they brush aside.